tensorflow/mlir/g3doc/Dialects/Standard.md

 1. they both have the same static rank, same element type, same mappings, same address space.
 The operation is invalid if converting to a mismatching constant dimension, or
-2. exactly one of the operands have a dynamic rank, and they both have the same element type and same address space.
+2. exactly one of the operands have an unknown rank, and they both have the same element type and same address space.
 The operation is invalid if both operands are of dynamic rank or if converting to a mismatching static rank.

 ### 'mulf' operation